 Failure to submit a timely revalidation application or required information may result in deactivation of billing privileges.
 Providers or suppliers who are deactivated will need to submit a new full CMS-855 application to reactivate their enrollment.
 Deactivation will result in a gap in coverage.
 Payment will not be made for services performed during the deactivation period.
 Any payments made will be subject to overpayment action.
 Medicare may also suspend payment on claims pending during the deactivation period.
 Additionally, Medicare may seek revocation of a provider or supplier’s billing privileges for noncompliance found during a revalidation.

 If Medicare revokes a provider or supplier’s Medicare billing privileges for failure to revalidate, the provider or supplier is barred from re-enrollment for one year.
-If CMS revokes a provider or supplier’s billing privileges for noncompliance and other issues discovered during revalidation, the provider or supplier may be barred from re-enrollment for up to three years. (see Medicare Revocation).
+If CMS revokes a provider or supplier’s billing privileges for noncompliance and other issues discovered during revalidation, the provider or supplier may be barred from re-enrollment for up to three years.
+(See Medicare Revocations.)

 Send this to a friend